TheJupiterDev/mDirt/README.md

 # Blockker
 A tool for easily creating custom blocks using Minecraft Datapacks.
+**Only Supported for 1.21.2 and up!
+No previous versions will be added!**

 ## How to use
 You need Python 3.12.* and PyQt5 (pip install PyQt5)